 Wellbeing of children and young people

-Children and young people may feel anxious, afraid, lonely and frustrated over this time.
-Make sure they know that people respond to emergencies in lots of different ways - and all of them are normal.
+Children and young people may feel a range of emotions over this time, and all of them are normal.

 You can support them by:

-- Staying calm and reassuring, as they will take their cues from you.
+- staying calm and reassuring them, as they will take their cues from you

-- Helping them to express and validate their feelings through music, drawing, talking.
+- helping them to express their feelings through music, drawing, talking

 Our guide to talking about traumatic events with children and young people might be useful.